fozodavid/typescript_react_webshop/README.md

 This sample application demonstrates best practices in React scalable component organization and testing.

-The `index.ts` files in each folder makes component imports clean and easy to refactor.
-Each React element is a self-contained unit bundled together with its children, tests and styling.
+The `index.ts` files in each folder make component imports clean and easy to refactor.
+Each React element is a self-contained unit bundled with its children, tests, and styling.

-Instead of importing from parent or grandparent, top level modules are aliased into simple their folder names.
+Instead of importing from parent or grandparent, top-level modules are aliased into their folder names.

 Instead of:
 ```
 import UseFilters from '../../../hooks/UseFilters'
 ```
-it uses:
+It uses:
 ```
 import { UseFilters } from 'hooks'
 ```

 ## Behaviour

-As an overly simplified webshop interface, there are a list of randomly generated products displayed to the user.
-You can interract with the filters to separate out the desired products.
+As an overly simplified webshop interface, a list of randomly generated products is displayed to the user.
+You can interact with the filters to separate the desired products.
 Requires clicking the `Filter` button to activate.

 ## Installation